Vidiyum Munn: Plot

 The plot unfolds as a taut thriller that examines the characters' vulnerability and strengths.
-The subplot, however, explores a relationship between a woman & a girl; Rekha, the protagonist, is a sex worker who tries to rescue Nandhini, a 12-year-old girl, from the clutches of prostitution.
+The subplot, however, explores a relationship between a woman and a girl: Rekha, the protagonist, is a sex worker who tries to rescue Nandhini, a 12-year-old girl, from the clutches of prostitution.
 The journey takes us through the brutality and the hypocrisy that surrounds us, which we deliberately choose to ignore—broken homes, abuse, unfulfilled dreams, manipulation, blackmail, threat, hopelessness and paranoia.
 It is a dog-eat-dog world where nothing is as simple as it appears.

-Rekha, an aging prostitute, is seen selling herself to old- and low- level people in order to eke out a living.
-During one of her sessions, she meets with her old pimp Singaram, who informs her that he needs her help to bring in a virgin, prepubescent girl for one of his major clients, Periayyah, an unnamed, wealthy liquor baron of India.
+Rekha, an aging prostitute, is seen selling herself to old- and low-level people in order to eke out a living.
+During one of her sessions, she meets with her old pimp Saloon Singaram, who informs her that he needs her help to bring in a virgin, prepubescent girl for one of his major clients: Periayyah, an unnamed, wealthy liquor baron of India.
 She refuses in the beginning and accepts reluctantly, after he agrees to split the profits with her.
 Singaram takes Rekha to meet with her old pimp and ex-lover Doraisingam, who is now bedridden and furious at Rekha for leaving him.
 However Rekha convinces him to deliver the girl to her, on the condition that the girl be returned the very next day.
 After picking up the girl Nandini, Rekha travels with Singaram to get the girl ready for the night.
 Even though she tries to develop a bonding with the girl, Nandini shies away, avoiding to talk to Rekha.
 Although Rekha does not tell Nandini about what is going to happen to her, she is constantly tormented by her actions and feels responsible for the girl.